Design2Production/scoop-dev/docs/new-install-surevision-outdoor-single-pc.md

-# DP New Installation for SureVision - Outdoor - Single PC
+# DP New DEVELOPMENT Installation for SureVision - Outdoor - Single PC

 # Pre Installation
 Ensure the Ethernet connection to the switch (connected to the internet) is made prior to installation, otherwise the automatic network configuration will throw an exception and abort the installation.